ponmar/filedb2/README.md

 ## Getting Started

 1. Create an empty file in your files collection root directory with the `.FileDB` extension (e.g. `MyFiles.FileDB`).
 Open the file with the FileDB application.
-2. Create a database for your files collection and adjust your settings (see Tools tab)
+2. Create a database for your files collection and adjust your settings (see Tools and Settings tabs)
 3. Add your files (see Files tab)
 4. Create persons, locations and tags (see Update tabs)
 5. Add persons, locations and tags to your files (see Search tab)